-Day1: Kids Sea Camp, Utila prepares for the Apocalypse!
+Kids Sea Camp, Utila prepare for the Zombie Apocalypse!

 I decided to meet with him last Friday, the day before the Utila, at our offices in South Carolina to understand the man, the myth, and the legend behind “Zombie Apocalypse” and to get some questions answered.

 On the surface, Woody seems to be a big, fun-loving, robust of a man.
 His background is complicated, born in South Carolina in 1978 he was raised in Massachusetts and educated in New Hampshire.
 Unclear how a born southerner can become a Yankee, but I guess it happens all the time.